redhat-openstack/website/source/uncategorized/deploying-an-rdo-undercloud-with-instack.html.md

 ## Installing the Undercloud with Instack

 1. Make sure you are logged in as a non-root user (such as the stack user), on the node you want to install the undercloud onto.
+    If you used the virt setup this node will be a VM called "instack" and you can use the stack user.
+The initial password is also stack.
+It is recommended to change this password on login to the vm.
-For a virt setup this will be a VM called "instack", for a bare metal setup this will be the host you selected while preparing the environment.
+    For a baremetal setup this will be the host you selected for the Undercloud while preparing the environment.
 2. Enable the RDO juno repository sudo yum install -y http://rdo.fedorapeople.org/openstack-juno/rdo-release-juno.rpm